 A Christian goes into her local Roman Catholic Church.
 Before worship, she lights a candle for a sick friend and prays to Jesus, asking for healing.
 She believes her prayer will help to make her friend better…and it does.

 A Wiccan stands in front of her home altar.
-She lights a light blue candle for a sick friend and calls upon the energies of the Divine powers to send health to het friend.
+She lights a light blue candle for a sick friend and calls upon the energies of the Ancestors and powers of the elemental spirits to send health to her friend.
 She believes her candle magic will help to make her friend better…and it does.

 What’s the difference?
 Not a blessed thing as far as I’m concerned.
 There have been studies by physicians such as Larry Dossey who have documented that prayer/intention is a powerful thing.
 People who are prayed for do better clinically.
 Period.
 Why this is the case is anybody’s guess.
 I believe we are directing spiritual energy toward the person we are praying for and it helps them to get better.